intersystems/cms0057-sample-deploy/README.md

 ### iam-services-config.JSON

 Required for IAM.
 A JSON file that contains IAM settings information.
 Edit this file to identify each Payer Services component that you deploy as one of the  "services".

-### data-ingestion

-Optional.
-This directory does not exist in the sample directory structure but you can create it on your host, along with the `Data` subdirectory as a bind mount.

-Environment variables related to this directory:
-- `EXTERNAL_ISC_DATA_ROOT_DIRECTORY`
-- `ISC_DATA_ROOT_DIRECTORY`

 ## sample_configs